pulumi/docs/content/blog/pulumi-auth0/index.md

 $ npm add @pulumi/auth0
 ```

-Create the Auth0 resources in index.ts as shown in the example below.
+Create the Auth0 resources in `index.ts` you created as shown in the example below.

 ## Configure the credentials